 Shazia has been working with Birmingham Vision since 2014 but has been working in the Sight Loss field for over 15 years.
 She is visually impaired and so understands the impact sight loss can have on people, such as social isolation, low confidence and depression.

 Shazia is passionate about empowering those with sight loss to engage fully with society and build their confidence, through volunteering opportunities.

-Hayley has been the Project Administrator for Birmingham Vision since 2017.
+Hayley has been the Office Coordinator for Birmingham Vision since 2017.
 Previously she worked for a debt advice charity.

 Hayley is responsible for ensuring the office runs smoothly, creating the newsletter and updating our website and social media channels.

 Hayley enjoys being the first point of contact for many blind and partially sighted people.

 Russ is the Eye Clinic Liaison Officer (ECLO) at Birmingham Midland Eye Centre at City Hospital.
 This role includes giving information, advice, guidance and offering emotional support to patients newly diagnosed with an eye condition.